 Inelastic demand describes the scenario where fluctuations in price do not change the demand for a good.
-For example, gas is required for cars to run and there are no substitutes for the gas availability.
-This means that anyone who has a car will have to pay for gas regardless of how high the prices are, making demand inelastic.
+For example, gas is required for cars to run, and there are no substitutes for gas.
+This means that anyone with a car will have to pay for gas regardless of how high the prices are, making demand inelastic.

 Why is price elasticity of demand important?

 Knowing the price elasticity can offer insight into how a market will react to price changes.
-This is important for businesses that are making pricing decisions as raising or lowering prices will directly impact the number of sales.
-Factoring price elasticity of demand is a key step for companies to determine the right pricing objectives within their niche.
+This is important for businesses that are making pricing decisions, as raising or lowering prices will directly impact the number of sales.
+Factoring price elasticity is a key step for companies to determine the right pricing objectives within their niche.

 This measures the demand for a product based on the price of another product.
 For example, if the price of Coca-Cola rises, the demand for Pepsi is likely to increase.
 This price sensitivity can work in the other direction, e.g. if the price of burgers were to rise, the demand for burger buns would drop.